aristanetworks/avd/ansible_collections/arista/avd/docs/containers/overview.md

 Currently the only supported option is using [VSCode](https://code.visualstudio.com/) to start a dev container.

-To start using a dev container:
+To start using the containers for running AVD:

 - Install [VScode Dev Containers extension](https://code.visualstudio.com/docs/devcontainers/tutorial)
 - Add `.devcontainer/devcontainer.json` to your repository containing the AVD inventory (check examples below for possible dev container definitions).